Eric Bolling Update: Fox News Host Sues Yashar Ali, HuffPo For $50 Million Over Lewd Pics Story

-Eric Bolling, the Fox News host accused of sending unsolicited pictures of his genitalia to female colleagues, has sued the journalist who made the accusation, and the publication that ran the story, Washington Post is reporting.
+Eric Bolling, the Fox News host accused of sending unsolicited pictures of his genitalia to female colleagues, has sued the journalist who made the accusation and the publication that ran the story, the Washington Post is reporting.

-Last week Huffington Post writer Yashar Ali wrote, based on over a dozen”anonymous sources, that Bolling had sent unsolicited photos of his genitalia to his female colleagues Fox Business and Fox News a number of years ago.
-At least four other people, not the intended recipients, also received photos.
+Last week, Huffington Post writer Yashar Ali wrote, based on over a dozen”anonymous sources, that Bolling had sent unsolicited photos of his genitalia to his female colleagues at Fox Business and Fox News a number of years ago.
+At least four other people, not the intended recipients, also allegedly received the photos.

 In the same article, Ali mentioned that Bolling had criticized New York congressman Anthony Weiner for his own involvement in a “sexting” controversy.
-Weiner pleaded guilty earlier this year to sending “obscene material” to an underage girl; Bolling called Weiner a “sick human being.”
+When Weiner pleaded guilty earlier this year to sending “obscene material” to an underage girl, Bolling called Weiner a “sick human being.”

-Calling the accusations “highly reckless publication of actionable false and misleading statements about the plaintiff’s conduct and character.”
-Bolling filed suit Wednesday morning in New York State Court.
+Calling the accusations “highly reckless publication of actionable false and misleading statements about the plaintiff’s conduct and character,” Bolling filed suit Wednesday morning in New York State Court.

-Although Washington Post claims that Huffington Post was named in the lawsuit, Ali claimed otherwise in a tweet.
+Although the Washington Post claims that Huffington Post was named in the lawsuit, Ali claimed otherwise in a tweet.

 It’s important to note that Bolling’s summons does not include HuffPost – he is coming after me personally.
 I’m a big boy…but very telling https://t.co/nvludsIV87